 Every person’s anatomy is unique.
-When it comes to hip and knee replacement surgery, using Mako robotic arm assisted technology gives the orthopaedic surgeon more information about your anatomy which means they can cut away less of your natural joint structure.
+When it comes to hip and knee replacement surgery, using Mako robotic arm assisted technology gives the orthopaedic surgeon more information about your anatomy which means they can very accurately plan your surgery and therefore cut away less of your bone and damage less of your other soft tissues.

 More and more people under the age of 60 are having hip replacement surgery.
 Figures published by the NHS show a 76% increase in the decade from 2004/5 to 2014/15.
 According to the Royal College of Surgeons this dramatic increase may be due to the fact patients are less willing to wait for surgery and…